-MINFILE 092HSE001

-Sixty nine kilometres south
+MINFILE 092HSE001 Sixty nine kilometres north

 The regional geological setting is characterized by major north-striking high-angle faults which form an ancient, long-lived rift system that extends from the United States border to at least 160 kilometres north.
 This system was the locus of a long, narrow marine basin in which Nicola Group rocks were deposited during Triassic time, and it then accommodated basins of continental volcanism and sedimentation in Early Tertiary time.
+The central part of the Nicola basin is marked by an abundance of high-energy, proximal volcanic rocks and contains a large number of coeval, comagmatic, high-level plutons with several associated copper deposits.
+A group of such plutons, some of which are differentiated, are known as the Copper Mountain Intrusions.